PayString/rfcs/src/spec/payid-easy-checkout.md

 If PayID Easy Checkout is supported, a PayID Discovery server MUST respond with an HTTP status code `200` and a JSON payload containing a JSON Resource Descriptor (JRD) that contains a link conforming to the [JRD section](#payid-easy-checkout-jrds) of this document.

-For example, a PayID server might respond to a PayID Discovery query with the following payload:
+For example, a PayID Discovery Server might respond to a PayID Discovery query with the following payload:

      {
         "subject": "payid:alice$wallet.com",